 Questions and Responses

 Now, I move on to questions and comments from my friend.
-They are in italics.
+They are indented.
 My responses follow.

 I agree that compassion as a feeling, or even love as a feeling, would be insufficient as grounds for the Compassion Argument and thus for the New God Argument as a whole.
 Hopefully my elaboration on the Orthogonality and Convergences Hypotheses, above, will help people understand that compassion is not the proposed cause, but rather the proposed effect.
 The proposed cause is final goals, which we might understand to be desires among humans.
 It is desires, no matter their content, that brings us together.
 And it is decentralization of power to achieve those desires that leads us, predictably, to cooperate with each other.
 As decentralized power increases, so increases our mutual risk, hopefully leading to further increases in cooperation.
 And, as mentioned above, cooperation at its limit is practically indistinguishable from compassion.
 In other words, the Compassion Argument isn’t even necessarily talking about a feeling, even in its conclusion.
 It’s only talking about that which is practically indistinguishable from the behavior we generally assume truly compassionate persons would engage in.

 2) Adequate is adequate—don’t overreach.
 Many would argue that humans over history are on a moral vector of increasing compassion or love, many would say human are not morally progressing.
 I do not know how we would measure this claim, but in the interest of rhetorical potency you need not address the more or less argument.
 You can say superhumans will evolve to be adequately compassionate and loving to keep from destroying each other because they already have done so—ending their world wars before extinction levels.